clearspace-team/screen-time-visualizer-example/README.md

-# STN API Sample Project
+# Screen Time Visualizer Sample Project

-This is a sample project demonstrating how to integrate with the STN API.
-It includes a basic Node.js server with TypeScript that provides example API interactions and hosts a lightweight client.
+This is a sample project demonstrating how to integrate with The Screen Time Network.
+It includes a basic Node.js server with TypeScript that handles webhook events.

 ## Prerequisites